Mike3rd/mturko_vercel/content/page/toby2.md

 > KABLAM-KABOOM-KAPOP!
 The sky lit up bright.
 Toby tucked his tail and shook in fright.
-His paws went slippy, his ears went flap—
+His tongue was panting, his ears went flat—
 Now he’s wearing that bush as a scaredy-cap!

 (Right 11)

 > The night grew quiet, the booms all fled,
 But Toby still hid his bush-hat head.
-Cheezy murmured, "Safe and sound—
+Cheezy murmured, "We're all safe and sound—
 We'll sleep here tonight 'til the sun comes around.

----

 #### Pages 12-13: Toll Bridge Rescue